Harpia Logo white

 THE CALL TO ACTION: Challenge your Hero to take action.

 This is the most crucial part of the story.
-If Ant-Man didn’t remind Tony Stark of Peter Parker, he would never build the machine necessary to fix what Thanos did.
+If Ant-Man hadn’t reminded Tony Stark of Peter Parker, he would never have built the machine necessary to fix what Thanos did.
 When the time to take action comes, you must clearly and boldly ask them to take action.

 If you (the Guide) honestly believe your product (the plan) will help your customer (the Hero) achieve their full potential to achieve success or avoid failure, do whatever is in your control to make them purchase your product.

 There are a million reasons why customers would object to your offer.
-Sometimes they just need encouragement to take the leap.
+Sometimes they need encouragement to leap.
 If your product can truly help them, challenge them to take action.

 There are two types of calls to action you may use to convert them into heroes: